Contextual Intelligence: How Contextual AI Cuts Through Security Noise

 • Leverage Existing Integration Capabilities: Validate that current platforms can publish and consume context-enriched alerts.
 Modern orchestration layers already integrate across security tools and pass risk scores downstream; use these existing capabilities rather than building separate pipelines.

-• Establish Continuous Feedback Loops: Assemble a cross-functional team of SOC analysts, incident responders, data engineers, and business stakeholders to review AI decisions weekly.
+• Establish Continuous Feedback Loops: Assemble a cross-functional team of SOC analysts, incident responders, data engineers, and business stakeholders to review AI decisions regularly.
 Feed their assessments back into models so risk scoring evolves with your threat landscape.

 • Maintain Strict Data Hygiene: Normalize timestamps, consistently map identities, and tag assets by business value.
 This disciplined approach prevents skewed baselines and maintains accurate organizational context.